kk3039/code-scanner/README.md

 ### Malicious Code in Dependency Scan

 This module scans the dependent npm packages, and find potentially malicious code.
-Currently we only focus on malicious http request, for example posting sensitive data to some unknown host.
+Currently, we only focus on data exchange, powerful function and encoded string.

 Example output:

 ```
-Malicious Network Request Scan:
+Malicious Code Scan:
-- Myjquey found potentially malicious http request
+- Found data exchange & powerful function & encoded string in [file path]:
+[source code]
 ```

+You need to manually remove the `scan-dependency` directory after scanning.

 ### Phishing Package Detection